-Keeping your LENA Cup clean is essential for your vaginal health as well as for prolonging the cup’s life.
+Keeping your Lena Cup clean is essential for your vaginal health as well as for prolonging the cup’s life.
 During your period, wash your cup with mild soap and warm water whenever emptying it.
 We advise that you boil your cup between periods*.

 Inspect your cup often – if you notice any surface damage, please replace your cup immediately.

 BEFORE USING YOUR LENA CUP FOR THE FIRST TIME

 - Boil your Lena Cup*